The Process Makes the Difference

 If we fail to full decrystallize the honey, we’re left with large and small crystals together.
 When larger crystals hang out with smaller, more refined crystals, the larger crystals win and revert the honey to a set honey.
 For this reason, we keep the large crystallizes out of the equation from start to finish.
 We must do this because the large crystals prevent us from reaching the nice texture we want.

 In the end, when you don’t cheat the process, your honey texture will have very fine crystals that create a creamy texture worth clamoring over.

 Whip the Honey

-To whip or cream the honey, we set the temperature of the honey mixer somewhere between 57 and 63 degrees.
+To cream the honey, we set the temperature of the honey mixer somewhere between 57 and 63 degrees.
 This temperature range is where honey crystallizes best.
 Once the prepared honey is poured into your mixing bowl or creaming tank, you will also need to add a creamed honey “starter”.
 The starter is the previously whipped honey that seeds the new batch of raw honey.
 Your starter is a finished creamed honey.
 It should have the same attributes that you want in your finished creamed honey.
 We find 10% of starter and 90% raw honey works great.
 From this point forward you want to churn the honey with either special creaming equipment or manually with a paddle to get the crystallization process rolling.
 Your objectives in the creaming phase are to attain the desired texture, consistency, and color.
 This process can take from two to five days.
 Our honeys are creamed with special commercial creaming equipment purchased from Poland.